vsmalladi/azure-benchmark-scripts/README.md

-# Sentieon DNAseq and DNAscope Benchmarking on AWS
+# Sentieon DNAseq and DNAscope Benchmarking on AZURE

-This repository contains scripts used for benchmarking Sentieon DNAseq and DNAscope pipelines on AWS EC2.
+This repository contains scripts used for benchmarking Sentieon DNAseq and DNAscope pipelines on Azure.

 ### Instance Setup